 To get there, you can easily book a comprehensive package from a private operator, take a public bus, or the Gangneung KTX train.
 From Jinbu Station, you can catch a free shuttle bus to Yong Pyong that also stops at Alpensia.

-This resort is perfect for families that prioritize a more intimate, less crowded atmosphere over having a slew of courses options.
+This resort is perfect for families that prioritize a more intimate, less crowded atmosphere over having a slew of course options.

 Alpensia Ski Resort, www.alpensia.com/en/accomm/ic/hotel-info.do